tedneward/Azgaarnoth/Classes/Sorcerer.md

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ## Sorcerous Restoration
+*20th-level sorcerer feature*

-At 20th level, you regain 4 expended sorcery points whenever you finish a short rest.
+You regain 4 expended sorcery points whenever you finish a short rest.

+---

 # Sorcerer Spells
 This is a list of all the sorcerer spells known to any sorcerer in Azgaarnoth.
+Not all of these spells are necessarily available to players, however; any spell in the core *Player's Handbook* is a common enough spell, but anything not in the core PHB may or may not be available to a player.

-However, sorcerer spells beyond these are known to exist, but a sorcerer must have access to a source (another sorcerer, or a scroll or book written by a sorcerer, and so on) who knows the new spell the sorcerer wishes to learn.
-Note this is not a spellbook--a sorcerer, once they know a spell, does not need to return to the book to re-learn it.
-Understanding how to shape the power correctly, however, can sometimes require guidance and inspiration.
+In addition, sorcerer spells beyond these are known to exist, but a sorcerer must have access to a source (another sorcerer, or a scroll or book written by a sorcerer, and so on) who knows the new spell the sorcerer wishes to learn.
+Note this is not a spellbook--a sorcerer, once they know a spell, never needs to re-learn it, so few actually bother to write such things down.
+Understanding how to shape the power correctly the first time, however, can sometimes require guidance and inspiration.

-> ### Game Notes
-> The sorcerer spells found in Azgaarnoth that are not on this list are thus under the DM's discretion regarding their release into player hands.
-Some DMs will want to keep them out of player hands, simply to keep the players guessing and trying to prepare for the unknown when those spells are used against them.

 Some of the [mage schools](/Organizations/MageSchools/MageSchools.md) know sorcerer spells that are not on this list, and those schools can (and frequently do) share those secrets with other sorcerers... for a price.